lucky123485/postgreSQL/README.md

           |      |      |             |     |   |        |       | postgres=CTc/postgres
 ```
-**\**:The backslash () commands are specific to the psql command-line tool and provide a convenient way to interact with the PostgreSQL database.

 **l**: This is a shorthand for the "list" command in psql.